bnkc/unpack/README.md

  💽 Total disk space: 58.9 MiB

  Note: There might be false-positives.
-       For example, PyPrune cannot detect usage of packages that are not imported under `[tool.poetry.*]`.
+       For example, unpack cannot detect usage of packages that are not imported under `[tool.poetry.*]`.
        Similarly, it can only detect declared packages in requirements.txt or pyproject.toml.
 ```
 <!--